 My artists' tools include a set of Flexcut woodcarving gouges and chisels, several ink rollers called brayers, a wooden spoon to press the ink onto a surface, and a hand-cranked dual-roller press for larger blocks.
 My media are Battleship Gray artists' linoleum that I paint red for greater contrast and blockprinting ink.
 I almost always use black ink by tradition, though I enjoy dabbling with colored and especially gold ink on occasion.
-My inks are water-based -- a gift to my lungs, since my studio is small.
-I print onto a variety of papers and onto cotton fabric.
+I print onto a variety of papers , linen, and cotton cloth.

 While making new prints gives me the most joy, I discovered that people have more 'art confidence' purchasing usable items for their homes than they have purchasing wall art.
-I happily delved into textiles, and I make pillowcovers stuffed with large feather pillows, tea-stained cotton napkins I sew myself, and table runners -- all hand printed with my blocks.
+I happily delved into textiles, and I blockprint pillowcovers stuffed with large feather pillows, scarves, zipper clutches, tea towels, market totes, and more.

-carved tropical leaf designs ready to mount on wood blocks
+These carved tropical leaf linoleum blocks ready to mount on wood

 chauffeur, repairman, hired muscle, biggest fan